KokanovicMihajlo/HomeBuddy-project/README.md

 ## Test Cases Implemented

-### TC-005: Multi-Step Wizard Happy Path
+### TC-005: Multi-Step Wizard Happy Path (Consolidated End-to-End)

-This test suite verifies the successful completion of the HomeBuddy wizard flow:
+This test case verifies the successful completion of the entire HomeBuddy wizard flow in an end-to-end scenario:

-1. **Test 1: Complete Wizard Flow Successfully**
-   - Navigates to landing page
+- Navigates to the landing page.
-   - Enters ZIP code 10001
+- Enters a valid ZIP code (10001) to initiate the wizard.
-   - Completes all wizard steps with valid data
+- Completes all 10 wizard steps, including the final phone number confirmation.
+- Utilizes **randomly generated email addresses and phone numbers** for each test run to ensure uniqueness and prevent data collision.
-   - Verifies successful redirect to Thank You page
+- Verifies successful navigation to the "Thank You" page and the presence of a confirmation message.

-2. **Test 2: Maintain Data Integrity Through Wizard Steps**
-   - Verifies that data entered in one step is preserved
-   - Tests step progression with various inputs
-   - Confirms successful completion

-3. **Test 3: Handle Different Valid Inputs**
-   - Tests the wizard with alternative valid data
-   - Verifies flexibility of the system
-   - Confirms successful completion with different inputs

 ## Page Object Model